vuejs/vuex/docs/guide/migrating-to-4-0-from-3-x.md

 ### Installation process

 To align with the new Vue 3 initialization process, the installation process of Vuex has changed.
-To create a new store instance, users are now encouraged to use the newly introduced createStore function.
+To create a new store, users are now encouraged to use the newly introduced createStore function.

 ```js
 import { createStore } from 'vuex'